 2. Enjoyment: Quiet Tuesdays and the "Observer's" Privilege

 There is a privilege that only long-term residents of Da Lat truly understand: the ability to filter out the noise and feel the deep shifts of the seasons.
-Thanks to the tourism economy, Da Lat possesses infrastructure that even major cities might envy: heated pools overlooking the valleys, modern gyms tucked into pine forests, and international-standard cultural spaces.
+Thanks to the tourism economy, Da Lat possesses infrastructure that even major cities might envy: heated pools (for example Stillus Pool) overlooking the valleys, modern gyms tucked into pine forests, and international-standard cultural spaces.

 The "win" for a long-term resident is enjoying these amenities on a Quiet Tuesday.
 When the weekend crowds have retreated, leaving behind the original, peaceful, and slow Da Lat.